From the Quantum Breakdown Model to the Lattice Gauge Theory: Funding

 \section{Funding}

 Y.-M. H. acknowledges the support from NSFC under Grant No. 12125405 and the Tsinghua Visiting Doctoral Students Foundation.
-B. L. is supported by the National Science Foundation through Princeton University’s Materials Research Science and Engineering Center DMR-2011750, and the National Science Foundation under award DMR-2141966..
+B. L. is supported by the National Science Foundation through Princeton University’s Materials Research Science and Engineering Center DMR-2011750, and the National Science Foundation under award DMR-2141966.
+Additional support is provided by the Gordon and Betty Moore Foundation through Grant GBMF8685 towards the Princeton theory program.